SCHOOL STAFF YOUR CHILDREN CAN TALK TO

-In addition you can talk to Mr Lilley, your Principal or Mrs Rodgers and Mrs Moore your Vice Principals.
+In addition you can talk to Mr Lilley, your Principal or Mrs Phoenix, your Vice Principal.
 You do not need anybody’s permission to talk about your worries and you have the right to talk to anyone you wish.

 WHAT WE DO TO KEEP YOU SAFE

 We respect all pupils as individuals and we do not tolerate bullying.